 Neumorphism: The Origin Story

 What would soon be universally recognized as neumorphic design was first discussed in detail by Michal Malewicz in his “Neumorphism in user interfaces” article.
+Taking a look at the history of UI and how user interfaces have evolved in the past 30 years, the phrase “predictably unpredictable” comes to mind.
 As a trend, neumorphism is said to have been kicked off by one particular Dribbble shot that went viral.
 The designer behind it encouraged fellow designers to “Imagine that we live in a dimension where skeuomorph is still alive and has continued its evolution in mobile interfaces.
 What would applications look like then?
 Here is my vision.”

 Michal would go on to explore Neumorphism further, and even come out with a book that analyzes and breaks down all the popular UI Design Styles and trends, sharing all the best practices for each one.
 He has repeatedly stated that neumorphic design is best used for its decorative appeal, and that designers should recognize the accessibility concerns surrounding this style.